Glossary of Formal Languages and Compilation

 Small-step

-semantics where each transition (denoted ) represents a single execution step.
+semantics where each transition (denoted $\to$) represents a single step of execution.

 → See L6